 Due to its expert craftsmanship and maintenance, the garden is hailed as one of the world’s most renowned Japanese gardens.
 The garden layout was done by designer Hoichi Kurisu, who stopped at nothing to bring the beauty of Japan to Illinois.

 Visit the Anderson Japanese Gardens and experience awe-inspiring beauty during your next Illinois visit.
 You can also take architectural tours or even hold a truly magical wedding here!

 24. Visit the Abraham Lincoln Presidential Library and Museum

 Address: 212 N. Sixth St., Springfield, IL 62701

-Pay a visit, and view the many collections on display that pay tribute to one of America’s finest presidents.
-Explore artifacts, manuscripts, and books that can help you understand the significance of Lincoln and his legacy on your Illinois vacation.
+Pay a visit and view the many collections on display that pay tribute to one of America’s finest presidents.
+Explore artifacts, manuscripts, and books that can help you understand Lincoln’s significance and legacy on your Illinois vacation.